|1 capsule contains:||% RI*|

 The betacarotene content in vegetables may vary quite a lot, depending on factors like the soil they were cultivated in, fertilizers, wind, weather conditions, and the subsequent treatment of the crop.

-The EU Food Safety Agency (EFSA) has evaluated the evidence behind the product's content of betacarotene and has acknowledged the following statements:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind betacarotene and has acknowledged the following claims:

 Betacarotene (vitamin A)